WWF-Deutschland/plastic-navigator/_posts/layers/0100-01-01-river-emissions.md

 The map layer shows the estimated **top 122 polluting rivers** where each river is represented by a circle that is proportionate to its annual rate of plastic emissions.
 Larger circles thus represent rivers estimated to contribute larger amounts of plastic.

-Please (zoom in and) click on the individual circles to see each rivers’ estimated annual contribution

 [KEY]

 #### Please keep in mind